-Let’s face it, it’s not easy to consume the amount of water recommended each day to stay healthy.
+Let’s face it, it’s not easy to consume the amount of water recommended each day to stay hydrated and healthy.
 We have so many other things swirling around in our busy little brains, so our beverage intake isn’t exactly a number one priority.
 The truth is, it doesn’t even have to be something you waste your brain power on.
 Here, we have compiled the 6 easiest ways to drink more water.

 If you strategically place water bottles in easy access places and make it a point just to sneak a few glasses in here and there, you’re good to go.
 The problem is actually remembering to do this.

-Getting the proper fluids in your body throughout the day doesn’t mean you should only be sipping on clear, unflavored beverages.
+Getting the proper fluids in your body throughout the day doesn’t mean you should only be sipping on clear, unflavoured beverages.
 Actually, anything without carbonation and caffeine will do the trick just fine.
 But you should still be getting at least some water in daily.

 - Keep water bottles within arms reach as much as possible.
 Perhaps having a fun or sporty refillable water bottle in your purse will make you more inclined to drink up.
 A lot of times that we feel the sensation of thirst hit us, we’re busy doing something else.
 Who wants to take a break from shopping or driving to a friend’s house to stop and purchase a bottle of water?
 Most of the reason we skip out on drinking is the inconvenience.
 So eliminate the problem altogether.
 Even if you’re the type to forget to refill a reusable bottle, you can just keep a few bottles full in the fridge at all times.
 That way, when you’re running out the door frantically, you can just grab-and-go.